 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

-"The goal of the orangutan project in Borneo is to teach the orangutans essential skills so that when they reach the appropriate age in a few years’ time, they can return to their natural environment to live freely and independently.”
+"The goal of the orangutan project in Borneo is to teach the orangutans essential skills so that, once they reach the adolescence in a few years’ time, they can return to their natural environment to live freely and independently.”

-What is the goal of the FOUR PAWS’ Orangutan FOREST SCHOOL?
+What is the goal of the ORANGUTAN FOREST SCHOOL?

 Why do orangutans need to be protected?

 The orangutans of East Kalimantan need all the help that they can get.
-Only about 100,000 Bornean orangutans are left and since 1950, some three-quarters of Borneo’s rainforest have been converted for human activities, mainly for industrial agriculture such as oil palm plantations, or extractive activities such as coal mining.
-This presents the orangutans with two possibilities: starve, or steal food from the plantations.
+Only about 50,000 Bornean orangutans are left, which represents an 80 percent decline since 1950.
+During the same time period some three-quarters of Borneo’s rainforest have been converted for human activities, mainly for industrial agriculture such as oil palm plantations, or extractive activities such as coal mining.
+This presents the orangutans with two possibilities: starve or steal food from the plantations.
 Because of this, the farmers view them as thieves or pests who have to be killed.
-The helpless orphans are snatched from their dead mothers and are sold or held illegally as pets.
+The helpless orphans are snatched from their dead mothers and and can be sold or kept illegally as pets.

 This project concerns itself not only with the rescue of individuals in one species: in their natural habitat, reintroduced orangutans can act as an umbrella species, who through their presence, provide protection for other endangered species such as rhinos, sun bears, proboscis monkeys, and many more.

-The rehabilitation program for orangutan orphans is run by a team of 19 ‘foster mothers’, 3 vets and 2 primatologists.
+The rehabilitation program for orangutan orphans is carried out by a team of 26 ‘foster mothers’, 2 vets, and 2 biologists.
 The rehabilitation process is aligned with the natural development of orangutans and includes a science-based curriculum.
 Most confiscated orangutans are orphans younger than five years.
 As babies, these orangutans are too young to live independently.
 They need human foster mothers to care for and teach them before they can provide for themselves in the wild.
-Depending on age, mental state and already acquired knowledge, the orangutan orphans begin their education in the FOREST SCHOOL at different levels: Kindergarten, Forest School, or the Orangutan Academy.
-It is important that each orangutan completes the level appropriate to their individual condition and competence, before proceeding to the next stage.
+Depending on age, psychological condition and previously acquired knowledge, the orangutan orphans begin their education in the forest school at different levels: Kindergarten, Forest School, or the Orangutan Academy.
+Learning opportunities and maternal care are geared towards each individual orphan’s the level.